 The study found that of the three genetic variants, two were associated with severe alcoholism (defined by consuming more than 35 drinks per day).

-o Having two copies of the A version at the SNP rs1799971, which is located on the opioid receptor gene OPRM1, increased the odds of severe alcoholism 2.16 times.
+o Having two copies of the A version of one of the SNPs, which is located on the opioid receptor gene OPRM1, increased the odds of severe alcoholism 2.16 times.

 o Having two copies of a variant in the DRD2 gene, which affects the structure of a receptor for the neurotransmitter dopamine, increased the risk of severe alcoholism 1.85 times.